Hutchinsonj1/PRODUCTION1/README.md

 JOHN_CENA_webserver:
-    Clone this git repo to your favorite text-editor on your computer, save it in a New Folder.
+    Clone this repository to your favorite text-editor on your computer, save it in a New Folder.
 Open the repo you just cloned in your text-editor.

     Open the 'JOHN_CENA_webserver' in your text editor

-    In 'Terminal' tab at the top, click 'Run Active File' If this doesn't work, open the folder you cloned my files to and simply double-click the 'JOHN_CENA_webserver.html' file
+    In 'Terminal' tab at the top, click 'Run Active File' If this doesn't work, open the New Folder you cloned my files to on your computer and simply double-click the 'JOHN_CENA_webserver.html' file